deniztemur00/VinDrMammo/results/RESULTS.md

 # Results

-results of the VinDr-Mammo Object Detection project.
+Results of the VinDr-Mammo Object Detection project.
 The results include confusion matrices, sample detections, and performance metrics for different tasks such as detection, BI-RADS classification, and breast density classification.